shantanu0321/Active-Directory-Project-Home-Lab/Kali Linux (Attacking Machine).md

 # Kali Linux

+Note-: All the Virtual Machine: Windows 10, Windows Server, Kali Linux and must be running for the attack along with Splunk Server in the Ubuntu Server.

+---

 ## 1. NAT Network Setup

 - Connect the Virtual Machine to the NAT Network to work in the safe environment.